aaSSfxxx/r2-regressions/README.md

 The following options can be passed to make or the individual tests.

  * To run tests with valgrind, use 'VALGRIND=1'.
+ * To continue running tests if one failed, use 'NOEXIT=1'.

 Reporting Radare2 Bugs
 ----------------------